ceyzeriat/astroobs/README.rst

 A list of international observatories is provided as well as a SIMBAD-querier to easily import targets.
 This package is based on pyephem ephemeris calculations.
 The main difference with this latter package is that astroobs provides a very straight-forward library for the observer to get the critical information in order to plan an observation.
 It also provides convenient turn-key tools to convert epochs and plot diagrams.
-It is released under the MIT license.
+It is released under the GNU General Public License v3 or later (GPLv3+).

 .. code-block:: python

-    import astroobs.obs as obs
+    import astroobs as obs

     o=obs.Observation('vlt', local_date=(2015, 1, 1), moonAvoidRadius=15, horizon_obs = 40)
     o.add_target('aldebaran')
     o.add_target('canopus')
-    o.plot(legend=True)
+    o.plot()

 .. image:: https://raw.githubusercontent.com/ceyzeriat/astroobs/master/img/obs_ex.png
    :align: center